sscovil/learn-to-code/README.md

 ```

 This is a [Docker Compose] configuration file that uses a format called [YAML] and describes a [virtual machine] we
-will create.
-This VM uses an image called [postgres:12.2-alpine] which is essentially a snapshot of an [Alpine Linux]
+want to create.
+Our VM will use an image called [postgres:12.2-alpine] which is essentially a snapshot of an
-operating system that has [PostgreSQL] v12.2 already installed on it.
+[Alpine Linux] operating system with [PostgreSQL] v12.2 already installed on it for us.

 Next, open the [Integrated Terminal (VSCode)] or [Terminal Emulator (WebStorm)] and start up you virtual PostgreSQL
 server by running the following command: